PatrickBett/Weather-Application/README.md

 Mouseover: An event listener is added to the divweatherContainer element, listening for the mouseover event.
 When the user hovers over the element, the provided function is executed.

+Mouseout: An event listener is added to the divweatherContainer element, listening for the mouseout event.
+When the user moves the mouse away from the element, the provided function is executed

 ### Important Note
 Please make sure to replace '4ac86df4f18613e348b72e2f16a8bbaf' with your actual OpenWeatherMap API key in the apiKey variable to make API requests successfully.